lightly-ai/lightly/docs/source/docker/getting_started/hardware_recommendations.rst

 If you stream the data from a cloud bucket using the datasource feature, make sure that the cloud bucket is in the same region as the compute machine.
-Using the same region is very important, see also :ref:`ref-docker-network-traffic-same-region` If you are using the old workflow of reading from a local disk instead, use a SSD.
+Using the same region is very important, see also :ref:`ref-docker-network-traffic-same-region`.
+If you are using the old workflow of reading from a local disk instead, use a SSD.
 However, we recommend the workflow to stream from a cloud bucket.